veidl/asd-usermanager-unicorn/README.md

 The available user input options are displayed by the app and the user can choose options by choosing one of the corresponding displayed numbers one the menu and hitting the "Enter"- key.
 Available Options are: Register, Login, Change Password, Account Deletion and Logout.
+In order to start you need to run the AsdUserManagerApplication. java - File.